EPCCed/archer2-intro-package/_episodes/01-system-overview.md

 > Speak to your neighbour about your planned use of ARCHER2.
 Given what you now know about the system,
 > what do you think the biggest opportunities are for your research in using ARCHER2?
 What do you think
 > the largest challenges are going to be for you?
+>
+> Write a few sentences in the course Etherpad describing the opportunities and challenges you discussed.
 {: .challenge}

 {% include links.md %}